Top

 As communities throughout the Commonwealth grapple with the devastating effects of the opioid epidemic, municipalities have employed countless resources and implemented strategies to address the crisis.

-On behalf of the 15 cities and towns of Greater Boston’s inner core that make up the Metropolitan Mayor’s Coalition (MMC), The Metropolitan Area Planning Council (MAPC) is leading an initiative to review and share municipal and regional best practices and strategies to respond to the crisis.
-Through a forum held in May 2017 and subsequent engagement with municipal public health and safety personnel from MMC communities, 4 key policy and project area were identified.
+On behalf of the 16 cities and towns of Greater Boston’s inner core that make up the Metropolitan Mayor’s Coalition (MMC), The Metropolitan Area Planning Council (MAPC) is leading an initiative to review and share municipal and regional best practices and strategies to respond to the crisis.

 Upcoming Work & Events